o-ran-sc/o-du-l2/docs/api-docs.rst

    B. RLC to DU APP

       a.
-UE Create Response - Response to UE Create Request from DU APP, as per Section 9.2.5.3
+UE Create Response - Response to UE Create Request from DU APP, as per Section 9.2.5.3 of the AAD Spec.

       b.
-UE Reconfiguration Response - Response to UE Recofiguration Request from DU APP, as per Section 9.2.5.4
+UE Reconfiguration Response - Response to UE Recofiguration Request from DU APP, as per Section 9.2.5.4 of the AAD Spec.

       c.
 UL RRC Message Tranfer - Delivers RRC Message from UE to CU as per Section 9.2.5.8 of the AAD spec.

       d.
 RRC Message Delivery Report - Informs DU Manager on failed/successful delivery of a DL RRC message to UE, as per Section 9.2.5.9 of the AAD Spec.

       e.
-UE Delete Response - Response to UE Delete Request from DU APP, as per section 9.2.5.6
+UE Delete Response - Response to UE Delete Request from DU APP, as per section 9.2.5.6 of the AAD Spec.

 5. SMO-OAM - DU APP